 In 2018, just 1% of applicants were approved for loan forgiveness through PSLF.
 In November 2020, the US Department of Education released updated information indicating that 2.4% of applicants have been approved for PSLF.

 Pros and Cons of the Public Service Loan Forgiveness Program

 The Advantages of the Program Are Pretty Straightforward:

-1. Your balance of student loans are forgiven after a set time, which is a great relief.
-This works as a kind of bonus to make up for the lower pay you might get working in the public sector.
+1. Your balance of student loans are forgiven after a set time, which can be a relief.
+This works as a kind of bonus to make up for the low pay people working in the public sector may earn.

 2. The amount forgiven usually isn’t considered income, so you aren’t taxed on it (that means you don’t have to save additional money to account for the IRS bill).
 There are other loan forgiveness programs that will forgive your loans, but you might see a big tax bill when they do.

 3. You get rewarded for being a do-gooder (just like your mom promised you would).
 It will feel great to know that you’re making a difference, and your government appreciates it enough to give you a break on your federal student loans.